Application of the Lagrange mesh method in continuum-discretized coupled-channels calculations: Theoretical formalisms

-The accuracy of the Gauss approximation in the Lagrange-mesh method has been discussed in many literatures, such as Ref. \cite{Baye2015,Baye2011,Baye2002}.
-It is achieved especially when only the first few $\varphi _i$, whose eigenvalues are lower than others, are adopted to be the pseudo state radial wave functions.
-Appropriate RLLM parameters will be given in \sref{sec-RLLM} to achieve convergence in CDCC calculations.
+The accuracy of the Gauss approximation in the Lagrange-mesh method has been discussed in many references \cite{Baye2015,Baye2011,Baye2002}.
+Appropriate RLLM parameters will be given in Sec. \ref{sec-appl} to achieve convergence in CDCC calculations.